rbrewer101/short-lnk-meteor-course/readme.md

 Description
 ==========
-This is a link shortener based on meteor and react frameworks.
+This is a link shortener based on meteor and react frameworks for my new course.

 Author
 ======